$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Third: Proofs of the technical results

-is an associated family of isometric embeddings conformally deforming the initial embedding $f_{g}$.
-Then, for any $x\in M$, the trajectory of $f_g(x)=f_{g_0}(x) \in \tm$ is given by the path $t\rightarrow f_{g_t}(x)$.
+is a path of isometric embeddings into the background associated to a path $t \rightarrow g_t$ of metrics deformations of $g=g_0$, with $f_{g_0}=f_g$.
+For any $x\in M$, the trajectory of $f_g(x)=f_{g_0}(x) \in \tm$ is given by the path $t\rightarrow f_{g_t}(x)$.
 Under mild hypothesis on $(\tm,\tg)$, which hold for any spaceform background, we can apply the Palais' isotopic extension theorem \cite{pal}, and obtain a smooth one parameter family of diffeomorphisms

 such that